k0sproject/k0sctl/README.md

 ## Development status

-K0sctl is still in an early stage of development.
+K0sctl is ready for use and in continuous development.
+It is still at a stage where maintaining backwards compatibility is not a high priority goal.

 Missing major features include at least:

 * Windows targets are not yet supported
 * The released binaries have not been signed
 * Nodes can't be removed
+* The configuration specification and command-line interface options are still evolving

 ## Usage